tazadejava/pluginverifier-mcgd/README.md

 This program helps automate the plugin development environment during the challenge component of class.

+For more information on how to teach this class, see https://minecraftgamedev.github.io/teach/.

 ## How to use this program

 You will need a .jar version of the file.
 In a terminal, you can check if a project's code does not violate any rules in the challenge via: